Food lovers rejoice! You can actually get paid to eat.

 1. Join Restaurant Mystery Shopper Agencies

-Restaurants, bars, ice cream houses and other establishments that sell food sometimes want to check if their employees are working properly and to the company’s standards.
+Restaurants, bars, ice cream houses, and other establishments that sell food want to check from time to time if their employees are doing their jobs correctly and following the company’s standards.

-These establishments then hire a mystery shopping agency to send mystery shoppers (in this case: mystery eaters) to go to the restaurant, order food for dine-in or take-out, inquire services, or perform other tasks indicated in the assignment.
+These establishments then hire a mystery shopping agency to send mystery shoppers (in this case, mystery eaters) to go to the restaurant, order food for dine-in or take-out, inquire services, or perform other tasks indicated in the assignment.

-Restaurant mystery shoppers (yup, that’s you!) will have to take a photo, video, send receipts, answer a survey or just fill out a report form and sent to the agency, which will then forward the results to the restaurant owner.
+Restaurant mystery shoppers (yup, that’s you!) will have to take photos and videos, send receipts, answer a survey, or simply fill out a report form and send it to the agency, which will then forward the results to the restaurant owner.

-You’ll be paid directly by the agency (not by the owners of the establishments you’ve visited).
+Keep in mind that you’ll be paid directly by the agency and not by the owners of the establishments you’ve visited.

 How much can you earn?

 As a mystery shopper for the food business industry, you’ll get to eat out without having to pay a cent.

-In some cases, this also includes all your drinks and stay at the hotel (if you’re assigned to the restaurant of a hotel, you usually get to stay at the hotel for free.
+In some cases, this also includes all your drinks.
+If you’re assigned to the restaurant of a hotel, you usually get to stay at the hotel for free.